pwills-kav/coding-standards/README.md

 The intent of this is to provide a base class example of how to create a test data factory and use it across various test classes.
 Please refer to methods from Test Data Factory to create records of specific object or custom setting.

-The test methods in the TestDataFactory will have the bare minimum fields populated, which are required to insert a record for a particular Object/Custom Setting.
+The test methods in the class, **TestDataFactory** will have the bare minimum fields populated, which are required to insert a record for a particular Object/Custom Setting.
 This will change with every Organization, so this should only be treated as a reference and changes should be made as per the Organization one is working on.

-For each method in the TestDataFactory.cls where object/custom setting records are returned, a Boolean field called, "commitRecords" should be present in the methods as a parameter.
+For each method in the **TestDataFactory.cls** where object/custom setting records are returned, a Boolean field called, **commitRecords** should be present in the methods as a parameter.
 The purpose of this variable is to insert/not insert the record in the test data factory depending on if the value is true/false, before it's returned to the calling respective Test Class.
 This allows developers to change the value of the records, if required, before inserting the records.

 In order to create a method for a new record, the method should have paramters like: